p4tc-dev/docs/scriptable-why-p4tc.md

 also above average social and technical skills of the developers and associated management.

 Simply put: The current kernel offload approach and process is not only costly in time but also expensive in personnel requirements.
-In fact some folks implement datapaths in user space to bypass the kernel process altogether (and not for the most often cited reason of performance).

 #### So What Are The Alternatives?
 And Are They Any Better?

-These kernel challenges have "empowered" a trend to bypass the kernel altogether and move to user space with solutions like DPDK.
+These kernel challenges have enabled a trend to bypass the kernel altogether and move to user space with solutions like DPDK.
 Unfortunately such bypass approaches are not good for the consumer since they are encumbered with vendor-specific APIs and object abstractions.
 If you pick a specific vendor, you are essentially locked into their API.
-OTOH, the kernel provides a _stable, well understood single API and abstraction_ for offloaded objects regardless of the hardware vendor - which has been proven in deployments (with exception of the process issues being a hindrance).
+OTOH, the kernel provides a _stable, well understood single API and abstraction_ for offloaded objects regardless of the hardware vendor.

 Due to supply chain challenges (which were exercabeted by the COVID pandemic) the industry is trending to a model where consumers purchase NICs from multiple